yuxin2003/yuxin2003.github.io/_pages/research.md

 author_profile: true
 ---

-Yuxin's research focuses on (1) the relationship between Internet/Technology uses and health status and (2) how to use the Internet to intervene in health behaviors.
-Recently he's working on AI-driven digital health.
+Yuxin's research focuses on the impact of social media use on mental health and the effectiveness of social media-based interventions or policies in promoting well-being.
 He specializes in the use of survey, behavioral experiment, and quantitative methods.

 Yuxin would be happy to receive invitations for collaboration related to his research.
 Please contact him via email.